Kitzbühel holidays

 Peaks and lakes

 There’s no shortage of natural beauty on your doorstep here.
-Peak-top photo opps and a choice of walking trails are just a lift ride away up the Kitzbüheler Horn mountain.
+Peak-top photo opps and a choice of walking trails are just a lift ride away up the Kitzbüheler Horn mountain (chat to our reps in resort who can sort you out with buying the right lift ticket).
 And in the alpine flower garden, follow winding paths through bloom-filled meadows, where over 300 different types of plant add their own colours and scents to the scene.
 Head down to the valley floor and you can add an outdoor dip to your day at Lake Schwarzsee.
 Or if you prefer to keep dry, how about bobbing about in a pedalo or on a stand-up paddleboard instead?

 Local life